No links available

 • Staff personal and sensitive information is collected from individuals when they come in for an interview and upon commencement of their employment or contractual period with Edna Training College.

-Management of personal information
+Management of Personal Information

 Any personal and sensitive information collected is stored on servers in Australia.
 Edna Training College does not retain any personal and sensitive information collected on servers overseas.
 We take steps to protect personal information from misuse, interference and loss, and from unauthorised access, modification or disclosure of the information.

-All hard copy documents containing personal and sensitive information is to be scanned and saved in the respective folders, the information entered into Our Student Management System or the relevant system or register, and the hard copy document shredded and disposed of securely.
+All hard copy documents containing personal and sensitive information is to be scanned and saved in the respective folders, the information entered into the Student Management System or the relevant system or register, and the hard copy document shredded and disposed of securely.
 No personal and sensitive information should be left unsecured or in view of others who are not authorised access.

 Direct Marketing

-Edna Training College respects an individual’s right to not receive any marketing material.
-We provide an option within communications and on our website for individuals to unsubscribe from receiving any marketing material from us.
 We conduct our marketing communications and dissemination of service information in accordance with the Australian Privacy Principle 7 – Direct Marketing, the Spam Act 2003, and the Do Not Call Register Act 2006.
-It is important to note that it is not Edna Training College’s practice to make any unsolicited calls for the purpose of marketing our products and services.

 Google Analytics and Cookies

-Google Incorporated provides a web service known as Google Analytics which gives businesses the ability to track and report website traffic, and the tools a business would need to better understand your customers and strategise future operations.
-Cookies, which are packets of data that a computer receives, and then sends back without changing or altering it and is stored in a file located in the web browser.
-Cookies helps our website track our visitors and their activity, and record log-in information.
+Cookies, which are packets of data that a computer receives, and then sends back without changing or altering it, are stored in a file located in the web browser.
+Cookies help our website track our visitors and their activity, and record log-in information.

 These cookies are stored on Google’s servers in the United States where they are used to generate reports on website activity.
 Google may transfer this information to third-parties, if required by law, or for information processing on its behalf.